It felt like getting hit by a truck.

 I had zero stand-up experience.
 Every time I had to chance to try it, I ducked it.

-I would have just three weeks until the taping.
-Three weeks to get from square one to a half-way decent stand-up performance.
+Also, I would have only three weeks until the taping.
+Three weeks to get from square one to a half-way decent stand-up performance, opening for a professional.

 My name wasn’t known outside comedy circles.
 Even inside comedy circles I was barely a name.
 I’d built a career working behind the scenes as owner, editor, and writer of The Onion.
 My work had been almost exclusively in print.
 I didn’t do stage.

 My success as a writer made my palms even sweatier.
 I felt the enormous weight of it.
 As someone whose comedy writing in print and online was now famous, I had unknowingly chained an iron ball to my leg when it came to performing on stage.

 Why did I think that?
 It was psychological, which is such a big part of the challenge of doing standup, I’ve learned.